Negotiating a settlement

 For more on settlement agreements, see our article on settlement agreements and COT3s.

-Once Common terms of a settlement agreement include promises from your employer to pay you a sum of money, stop treating you unlawfully, provide you with an apology and/or a reference.
+Common terms of a settlement agreement include promises from your employer to pay you a sum of money, stop treating you unlawfully, provide you with an apology and/or a reference.
 In return, you may promise to waive your rights to bring a claim in the Employment Tribunal or court (or to withdraw a claim you have already submitted).
-This means that you cannot bring the same claim or a similar claim about the same matter before the Tribunal in the future.
+This means that you cannot bring the same claim or a similar claim about the same matter before the Employment Tribunal in the future.

 Time limits

-Generally, you must bring a claim before the Employment Tribunal three months less a day from when conduct complained of (e.g. the dismissal or discrimination) occurred, depending on the nature of the claim.
+Generally, you must bring a claim before the Employment tribunal, three months less a day from when conduct complained of (e.g. the dismissal or discrimination) occurred, depending on the nature of the claim.
 Find out more information on time limits.

 This advice applies in England, Wales and Scotland.
 If you live in another part of the UK, the law may differ.
 Please call our helpline for more details.
 If you are in Northern Ireland you can visit the Labour Relations Agency or call their helpline Workplace Information Service on 03300 555 300.